michaelpine25/googleDriveMCP/README.md

 7. **Configure Claude Desktop MCP Servers**

-   Open the Claude Desktop MCP Server
-   Open the Claude Desktop config file at:
+   In a text editor open the Claude Desktop config file at:

    macOS/Linux:
    ```